supposedly/nutshell/README.md

 References are in essence single cellstates, so **they can be used anywhere a cellstate would** -- not just as their own whole transition state.
-This means references can be used as operands of the `*`, `-`, & `--` operators and as cellstates in variables (including variable literals in mappings).
+This means references can be used as operands of the `*`, `-`, & `--` operators and as cellstates in variables (including statelists in mappings).
 ```rb
 # Nutshell
 neighborhood: von Neumann